SolshineCode/simple-django-LLM-chatbot/README.txt

 ## License
 This project is licensed under the [MIT License](LICENSE).

-This documentation created using an LLM.
+This documentation created in part using an LLM.